gregabbott/chute/README.md

 # Overview
 Without any setup steps,
-Chute can alternate between calling methods and functions.
-It can call any native or custom methods the current data has, and send the current data through any functions: whether global-scope or local-scope, top level or deeply nested, made for chaining or not.
+Chute can alternate between calling any native or custom methods the current data has, and sending the current data through any functions: whether global-scope or local-scope, top level or deeply nested, made for chaining or not.